vynnychenko-alex/DevOps_Microservices/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/vynnychenko-alex/DevOps_Microservices/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/vynnychenko-alex/DevOps_Microservices/tree/master)

-## Project Overview
+## Repository Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+This repository provides code to encapsulate a Python-based machine learning application into a container.
+The application utilizes a pre-trained sklearn model, specifically designed to predict housing prices in Boston based on various features like average rooms, highway access, and teacher-to-pupil ratios.
+Additional details about the dataset used can be found on the data source site, which originally obtained the data from Kaggle.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+`app.py`— serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks